 Who is a Candidate for Gastric Sleeve?

-For people who have been unsuccessful at losing enough weight to become candidates for gastric bypass surgery, Roux-en-Y or biliopancreatic diversion weight loss methods, the gastric sleeve is a method that can be used to drop the excessive weight to become eligible for the other surgeries.
+For people who have been unsuccessful at losing enough weight to become candidates for gastric bypass surgery, Roux-en-Y or biliopancreatic diversion weight loss methods, the gastric sleeve is a method that can be used to drop the excess weight to become eligible for the other surgeries.

 Gastric Bypass Surgery

 One of the more permanent weight loss surgeries of choice is the gastric bypass surgery.
-In a gastric bypass surgery the professional will divide the stomach into two parts surgically.
+In a gastric bypass surgery, the professional will divide the stomach into two parts surgically.
 After this has been completed a shortcut or bypass is created between the upper stomach and the lower intestines.
 Food is forced through the system faster and the body will absorb fewer calories than a normal system.
-In addition, the stomach is now smaller and will hold far less food making it harder for a person to over eat.
+In addition, the stomach is now smaller and will hold far less food making it harder for a person to overeat.

 Who is a Candidate for Gastric Bypass?